Matrixcoffee/github2orgmode/README.md

 ## What is this?

-github2orgmode downloads a project's entire list of issues, and writes them to a single plain-text file in [Org mode](http://orgmode.org) format.
+github2orgmode downloads a project's entire list of issues from github, and writes them to a single plain-text file in [Org mode](http://orgmode.org) format.

 The result, in a [suitable viewer](http://www.orgzly.com), might look something like this:

 ![Orgzly Screenshot 1](https://github.com/Matrixcoffee/github2orgmode/raw/master/OrgzlyScreen1.jpeg)

-## Why would one want this?
+## Why would I want this?

 The goal is to keep a local copy of all issues on my phone, for quick and efficient search and review.
 This program's output can be used with the